DatanerdJ/Fetch_OA/README.md

    - Visit the [VS Code Download Page](https://code.visualstudio.com/Download).
    - Open VS Code and install the Python and Jupyter extensions from the Extensions view:

-# Solutions of the Fetch Rewards Take Home Test
-# Part1: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model
+## Part1: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model
-Refer to the file: RelationalDataModel-Part1 , ER_FETCH.png
+RelationalDataModel-Part1.pdf
+ER_Fetch.png

-# Part2 and Part3 :  Write queries that directly answer predetermined questions from a business stakeholder and Evaluate Data Quality Issues in the Data Provided
+## Part2 and Part3 :  Write queries that directly answer predetermined questions from a business stakeholder and Evaluate Data Quality Issues in the Data Provided
-Refer to the file: FetchRewardsTakeHomeTest
+FetchRewardsTakeHomeTest.ipynb

-# Part4: Communicate with Stakeholders
+## Part4: Communicate with Stakeholders
-Refer file: fetch1
+emailforstakeholder.pdf

+Contact
+For any questions or feedback, please reach out to:
+Email: janhvishah12345@gmail.com